sara-nl/spiderdocs/source/Pages/getting_help.rst

 :ref:`FAQ`, we encourage you to contact our experts who are there to support the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` users.
-Send us an email with your question at: helpdesk@surfsara.nl
+Send us an email with your question at: servicedesk@surf.nl

-Find more about SURFsara support availability and response times `here`_.
+Find more about SURF support availability and response times `here`_.

 .. _expertise: